Rounded/ROFilterSort/README.md

 [![License](https://img.shields.io/cocoapods/l/ROFilterSort.svg?style=flat)](http://cocoadocs.org/docsets/ROFilterSort)
 [![Platform](https://img.shields.io/cocoapods/p/ROFilterSort.svg?style=flat)](http://cocoadocs.org/docsets/ROFilterSort)

+ROFilterSort is part of the Rounded UI Kit framework.
+Other notable pieces of the framework are the ROCardToss and ROTranslucentView.

+ROFilterSort is an easy-to-use framework that allows users to filter a given screen via a segment control and filter buttons.
+The ROFilterBar shows the currently selected filters, and launching the ROFilterView displays the different filters that can be applied.

+For example, if you have a list of wines in a `UITableView` you can easily view how the wines are sorted alphabetically and filtered by "red" wine.
+If you'd like to change the filters, you launch the `ROFilterSortView` and click enable the "red" "white" and "sparkling" filters while also sorting by "year."

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.